 Belgian firm to clean up Agent Orange in Vietnam

-Agent Orange is a chemical defoliant that was used on a large scale by the United States during the Vietnam War, more than fifty years ago.
+Agent Orange is a chemical defoliant that was used on a large scale by the United States during the Vietnam War, more than 50 years ago.
 Even today, hundreds of thousands of people are still affected by the consequences, for example because the soil is contaminated with dioxins.

 Website preview